1. Information We Collect

 To Whom We May Disclose Your information.

 Third-Party Opting Out.
-If we disclose your information to a third party, you will need to be in direct contact with that third party in connection with any concern or request that you may have in connection with such third party’s use or disclosure of your information.
-If you would like to request further details about the third parties to which your information may have been disclosed, please contact us at email@example.com.
+If you would like to request the deletion of your information that was disclosed to third parties, or further details about the third parties to which your information may have been disclosed, please contact us at firstname.lastname@example.org.

 4. Cookies, Web Beacons, and Other Similar Technologies